bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::info Custom configuration

-Depending on your use, you may want to change the optional configurations available in the **BKTConfig.Builder**.
+Depending on your use, you may want to change the optional configurations available in the **BKTConfigBuilder**.

 - **pollingInterval** (Minimum 60 seconds.
 Default is 10 minutes)
 - **backgroundPollingInterval** (Minimum 20 minutes.
 Default is 1 hour)